Universal Latin Exam (ULE)

 Designed and written by the ACCS’ Institute for Classical Languages, our approach ensures customized, Christian-friendly content for all classes.

 Who should take the ULE?
 Anyone in the process of learning Latin!
-From 3rd (or earlier) through high school (or later!)
+From 3rd grade through high school.

 Why?
 To compare and evaluate